Ex-FBI Director James Comey indicted on charges of lying to Congress and obstruction

 WASHINGTON (AP) — James Comey was charged Thursday with lying to Congress in a criminal case filed days after President Donald Trump appeared to urge his attorney general to prosecute the former FBI director and other perceived political enemies.

-The indictment makes Comey the first former senior government official to face prosecution in connection with one of Trump’s chief grievances: the long-concluded investigation into Russian interference in the 2016 election.
-Trump and his supporters have long derided that investigation as a “hoax” and a “witch hunt” despite multiple government reviews showing Moscow interfered on behalf of the Republican’s campaign.
+The indictment makes Comey the first former senior government official involved in one of Trump's chief grievances, the long-concluded investigation into Russian interference in the 2016 election, to face prosecution.
+Trump has for years derided that investigation as a “hoax” and a “witch hunt” despite multiple government reviews showing Moscow interfered on behalf of the Republican’s campaign, and has made clear his desire for retribution.

-The two-count indictment includes charges of making a false statement to Congress during testimony five years ago as well as obstruction of a criminal proceeding.
+Trump on Thursday hailed the indictment as “JUSTICE FOR AMERICA!”
+Attorney General Pam Bondi, a Trump loyalist, and FBI Director Kash Patel, a longtime vocal critic of the Russia investigation, issued similar statements.
+“No one is above the law,” Bondi said.

+Comey, in a video he posted after his indictment, said: “My heart is broken for the Department of Justice but I have great confidence in the federal judicial system, and I'm innocent.
+So let's have a trial.”

-Comey was fired months into Trump’s first administration and has long been a top target for Trump supporters seeking retribution.
-Comey was singled out by name in a Saturday social media post in which Trump complained directly to Bondi that she had not yet brought charges against him.
+Comey was fired months into Trump’s first administration and since then has remained a top target for Trump supporters seeking retaliation related to the Russia investigation.
+He was singled out by name in a Saturday social media post in which Trump appeared to appeal directly to Bondi bring charges against Comey and complained that Justice Department investigations into his foes had not resulted in charges.

-The following evening, Trump said in a Truth Social post aimed at the attorney general that department investigations had not resulted in prosecutions.
-He said he would nominate Lindsey Halligan, a White House aide, to serve as U.S. attorney for the Eastern District of Virginia.
-She has been one of Trump’s personal lawyers and does not have experience as a federal prosecutor.

 “We can’t delay any longer, it’s killing our reputation and credibility,” Trump wrote, referencing the fact that he himself had been indicted and impeached multiple times.
 “JUSTICE MUST BE SERVED, NOW!!!”

-The office that filed the case against Comey, the Eastern District of Virginia, was thrown into turmoil last week following the resignation of chief prosecutor Erik Siebert under pressure to bring charges against another Trump target, New York Attorney General Letitia James, in a mortgage fraud investigation.
+The office that filed the case against Comey, the Eastern District of Virginia, was thrown into turmoil last Friday following the resignation of chief prosecutor Erik Siebert, who had not charged Comey and had faced pressure to bring charges against another Trump target, New York Attorney General Letitia James, in a mortgage fraud investigation.

+The following evening, Trump lamented in a Truth Social post aimed at the attorney general that department investigations had not resulted in prosecutions.
+He nominated as the new U.S. attorney Lindsey Halligan, a White House aide who had been one of Trump’s personal lawyers but lacks experience as a federal prosecutor.

-Halligan had rushed to present the case to a grand jury this week.
-Prosecutors were evaluating whether Comey lied to Congress during testimony on Sept.
-30, 2020, and they had until Tuesday to bring a case before the five-year statute of limitations expired.
+Halligan had rushed to present the case to a grand jury this week because prosecutors evaluating whether Comey lied to Congress during testimony on Sept.
+30, 2020, had until Tuesday to bring a case before the five-year statute of limitations expired.
 The push to move forward came even as prosecutors in the office had detailed in a memo concerns about the pursuit of an indictment.

+The two-count indictment consists of charges of making a false statement and obstructing a congressional proceeding.

+It accuses Comey of lying to the Senate when he said he had not authorized anyone else at the FBI to leak information.
+Though the indictment does not mention the investigation or its subject, it appears from the context to refer to a leak related to an inquiry into former Secretary of State Hillary Clinton, who ran for president against Trump in 2016.

+Prosecutors led by special counsel Robert Mueller did not establish that Trump or his associates criminally colluded with Russia, but they did find that Trump’s campaign had welcomed Moscow’s assistance.

-Trump has seized on the fact that Mueller’s investigation did not find that the Trump campaign and the Kremlin colluded, and that there were significant errors and omissions made by the FBI in wiretap applications, to claim vindication.
-A yearslong investigation into potential misconduct during the Russia investigation, was conducted by a different special counsel, John Durham.
+Trump has seized on the fact that Mueller’s investigation did not find a criminal conspiracy, as well as significant errors and omissions made by the FBI in wiretap applications, to claim vindication.
+A yearslong investigation into potential misconduct during the Russia investigation was conducted by a different special counsel, John Durham.
 That produced three criminal cases, including against an FBI lawyer, but not against senior government officials.

-The criminal case against Comey does not concern the substance of the Russia investigation.
-Rather, it accuses him of having lied to a Senate committee in his 2020 appearance when he said he never authorized anyone to serve as an anonymous source to a reporter about the investigation.

-Trump’s administration is trying to cast the Russia investigation as the outgrowth of an effort under Democratic President Barack Obama to overhype Moscow’s interference in the election and to undermine the legitimacy of Trump’s victory.
+The indictment comes against the backdrop of a Trump administration effort to cast the Russia investigation as the outgrowth of an effort under Democratic President Barack Obama to overhype Moscow’s interference in the election and to undermine the legitimacy of Trump’s victory.

 Administration officials, including CIA Director John Ratcliffe and Director of National Intelligence Tulsi Gabbard, have declassified a series of documents meant to chip away at the strength of an Obama-era intelligence assessment published in January 2017 that said Moscow had engaged in a broad campaign of interference at the direction of Russian President Vladimir Putin.

-Comey has for years been a prime Trump antagonist.
-Comey was a senior Justice Department official in Republican President George W. Bush’s administration, was picked by Obama to lead the FBI in 2013 and was director when the bureau opened the Russia investigation.
+A senior Justice Department official in Republican President George W. Bush’s administration, Comey was picked by Obama to lead the FBI in 2013 and was director when the bureau opened the Russia investigation in the summer of 2016.

 Comey’s relationship with Trump was strained from the start and was exacerbated when Comey resisted a request by Trump at a private White House dinner to pledge personal loyalty to the president.
 That overture so unnerved the FBI director that he documented it in a contemporaneous memorandum.